frothers/Frothers-FC/content/posts/2021/2021-season-game-16.md

 # Dick of the Day

-You hate to see it, and I have a special sympathy in my heart. but coming back from injury and not warming to then injure yourself on a nothing ball. **Sule** has to take it.
+You hate to see it, and I have a special sympathy in my heart.
+Coming back from injury and not warming up to then injure yourself on a nothing ball. **Sule** has to take it.